Peperomia tuerckheimii

 Peperomia tuerckheimii is a species of flowering plant in the family Piperaceae, It is a perennial lithophyte and epiphyte.
-It was first described by Casimir de Candolle and published in the book "Annuaire du Conservatoire et du Jardin Botaniques de Genève 2: 279.
-1898. ".
+It was first described by Casimir de Candolle and published in the book Annuaire du Conservatoire et du Jardin Botaniques de Genève2: 279.
+1898.
 It primarily grows on wet tropical biomes.
 The species name came from Tuerckheim, who had expeditions in Guatemala, where first specimens of this species were collected.

 Distribution

 It is endemic to Central and Mexico.
-First specimens where found at an altitude of 6 meters in Guatemala.
+First specimens where found at an altitude of 6 m in Guatemala.